🚨 Editor's Note: PointsBet was purchased by Fanatics Illinois. You can expect a rebrand to take place in early 2024.

 The first thing you will see on the home screen are current promotions.
 In addition to the promotions being listed, PointsBet routinely has fun graphics attached to each promotion that make it even more appealing to click on.
 It's a small thing, but one that I noticed as a small bonus.
 The home page also features the most popular sports and leagues in play, which are usually the NFL, NBA, MLB and NHL.
 The other tab next to featured leagues are the in-play games, so members will have access to the most popular live events happening at any given time.

 All sports betting markets are available via a dropdown menu, with PointsBet listing its featured markets at the top, followed by all available markets in an A-Z list.
 PointsBet also recently added a search bar to its dropdown main menu, though the website is structured so well that most members won't have any need for it.
 That dropdown menu also includes a link to PointsBet's blog to give members the latest updates on what's happening with the online sportsbook.

 Within each market, league, and/or sport, PointsBet features tabs at the top of each page with access to the featured games and events in that market, the live games and events in that market, and the upcoming games and events in that market.
 Whether you're looking to make a fixed odds bet, a live bet or a futures bet, everything is accessible on a single page, so sports bettors won't need to jump around multiple pages to find what they're looking for.

 PointsBet Illinois also makes it easy for its players to understand everything going on with their account.
-A dropdown on the right side of the screen gives customers access to their balance, pending bets, settled bets, deposit and withdrawal options, free bet options and other rewards.
+A dropdown on the right side of the screen gives customers access to their balance, pending bets, settled bets, deposit and withdrawal options, bonus bet options and other rewards.
 The best part is all that information is in a dropdown menu, so members can continue betting while looking at that info in real time.